 Lazarus’ daughter is now 14 years old.
 “To this day, she won’t wear a skirt without pants underneath,” Lazarus said.
 “I don’t know if this is a direct effect, but she definitely doesn’t trust boys.

-Part 5: The Role of Campus Police
+5: The Role of Campus Police

-WHENEVER AND WHEREVER sexual misconduct happens between students, school administrators are obligated by Title IX to restore a safe and equal learning environment, for all the young people involved.
+Whenever and wherever sexual misconduct happens between students, school administrators are obligated by Title IX to restore a safe and equal learning environment, for all the young people involved.
 Schools must protect the rights of both the accuser and the accused; show no bias in terms of race or gender; account for age and other developmental factors; contend with the impact of trauma; and work towards finding justice.
 But in practice, justice for victims often translates into ratcheting up punishment, even when students are years from becoming adults.

-After hearing our radio story on K-12 sexual harassment, a Gwinnett County mom, T., wrote to Youth Radio to tell us about another case in the district, this one involving her son.
+After hearing our radio story on K-12 sexual harassment, a Gwinnett County mom, T., wrote to YR to tell us about another case in the district, this one involving her son.
 He was the child accused.
 The incident happened last fall, in his middle school classroom, where he and his classmates had just finished a round of standardized testing.

 The teacher put on a movie for her students.
 Gathered in a group in the back of a darkened classroom, three boys put their hands on a girl and made crude comments about her body.
 According to testimony in official documents, T.’s son touched her butt, grabbed her waist and pulled her onto his lap until she slid off.
 When she was on the ground, another boy attempted to spread her legs.

 Neither the victim nor her family responded to YR’s requests for an interview, nor has she spoken publicly.
 To respect and protect her privacy, we are not revealing identifying details about her.